Eswatini TV: Swaziland Television Authority/Swazi TV

 The government took over the STBC in 1983 with the passing of the Swaziland Television Authority Act on 1 April 1983.
+Its signal was received via spillover in adjacent parts of South Africa.
+During the 1980s, it published its own listings magazine, the Swazi TV News.

 Swazi TV was forced to halt its retransmission of the SABC services on 15 October 1997, by shutting down the transmitter that was used to relay its services into Swaziland, which was deemed to be too costly.
 Some suggested a political cause for this, as its news service provided unfiltered coverage of the strikes that hit the public sector in 13-14 October.
 An illegal strike broke out at Swazi TV in October 1999, forcing two of its staff to be fired on 28 October.
-Within a few dats, six STBC workers left without pay, while freelance journalist Emanuel Cele, who did not take part in the strike, was ordered to leave the studio.
+Within a few days, six STBC workers left without pay, while freelance journalist Emanuel Cele, who did not take part in the strike, was ordered to leave the studio.
 The cause was related to pay rights, as they demanded a 7% back pay.
 The reduction in South African TV relays continued when, on 11 September 2000, the SABC began to shut down its analogue satellite signals, beginning with SABC 3, a move which was massively criticised by locals, who thought Swazi TV provided an inferior quality service, as well as being partial to the ruling government.
 It and SABC 1 were the country's most popular channels in 2000.

 In November 2001, Swazi TV signed a deal with pan-African television syndicator ABN.
+By 2014, its morning programme Kusile had become a platform for gender-related issues, including the topic of gender-based violence.

+The channel was temporarily available to DStv subscribers across the entire SADC region between 29 and 31 August 2016 for its coverage of the SADC summit which was held in Mbabane.

 Eswatini TV

-Since the rename of Swaziland into eSwatini in 2018, the channel was renamed Eswatini TV.
+Since the rename of Swaziland into Eswatini in 2018, the channel was renamed Eswatini TV.